BY PASTOR T.O. BANSO

 Those who are full-time housewives are not excluded from the havoc that house-helps they procured have done to their marriage despite the fact that they are at home most of the time.
 The housemaids eventually became help that didn’t help.
 Some housemaids are reported to have stolen the hearts of the husbands of their mistresses making such victims vow never to hire housemaids again.

-One does not even need to talk of other atrocities committed by some housemaids including sexual molestation of children, theft, witchcraft, etc. Extramarital affair by a husband can result in a lack of trust by his wife and emotional pain, anger, other psychological problems for her.
+One does not even need to talk of other atrocities committed by some housemaids including sexual molestation of children, theft, witchcraft, etc. An extramarital affair by a husband can result in the wife’s lack of trust in him and emotional pain, anger, and other psychological problems for her.
 The collapse of the marriage is the unfortunate ultimate.